ezweave/pretty-functional/chapters/one/one.md

 We can make a wrapper that will do the printing for us, or we could simply put a `console.log` at the end of the `flow` call.
 I'm not going to do that.

 Instead, let's make a new wrapper, so we can keep our logic seperate.
+This will make it a more _pure function_ even though we are just moving that logic to _another function_.
 I will explain why in a moment.

 ```js
 interface Printer {